Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Results

 where $N_0^\text{w}=\sum_{j=1,\sigma}^{N} c_{j,\sigma}^{\dagger}c_{j,\sigma}$ is the total charge operator in the isolated SE-SC-FMI nanowire.
 Therefore, from the above arguments, we conclude that the experimental quantity $\partial V^\text{max}_{L}/\partial \mu_\text{BG}$ allows to obtain the particular \textit{average} nature (i.e., particle-like or hole-like) of the Bogoliubov-de Gennes eigenstate $|\Phi_{\nu,\sigma}\rangle$.
 While the above derivation has been particularized for the finite and idealized Hamiltonian $H_{0}^\text{w}$, \textit{ note that this is a generic feature of all eigenstates}.
 In the case of the devices discussed here, this information can be useful to detect the particle-hole symmetry point of the device as a function of $\mu_\text{BG}$, and for the particular case of the present discussion, to gain insight into the different nature of the phases before and after a QPT.

 We now study the effect of varying the parameter $N_\text{M}$ (effectively representing the length of the FMI layer $L_\text{M}$) in the behaviour of the device.
 In Fig. \ref{fig:conductance for h=1.5 4L} we show colormaps of the local and non-local conductances (first and second rows, respectively) as functions of both the bias voltage $V_\alpha$ (represented by $\omega$) and the chemical potential $\mu_\text{BG}$.
 For each column in Fig. \ref{fig:conductance for h=1.5 4L} we have used a different value of $N_\text{M}$, starting from $N_\text{M}=30$ and ending in $N_\text{M}=82$.
-Beginning from $N_\text{M}=30$, the curves defined by the evolution of $V^\text{max}_L$ as function of $\mu_\text{BG}$ show the presence of 2 pairs of ABS, none of which cross zero, indicating that the device is in a single quantum phase characterized by $S_z=0$ (see the bottom row in Fig. \ref{fig:conductance for h=1.5 4L}).
+Beginning from $N_\text{M}=30$, the curves defined by the evolution of $V^\text{max}_L$ as function of $\mu_\text{BG}$ show the presence of 2 pairs of spin-polarized ABS, none of which cross zero, indicating that the device is in a single quantum phase characterized by $S_z=0$ (see the bottom row in Fig. \ref{fig:conductance for h=1.5 4L}), In Fig. \ref{fig:conductance for h=1.5 4L} we have also indicated the specific spin polarization of each ABS branch.
 In addition, the evolution of the derivative $\partial V_L^\text{max}/\partial \mu_\text{BG}$ indicates that the two ABS in the negative frequency region $\omega <0$ \textit{have the same qualitative behavior}, changing from particle-like for $\mu_\text{BG}<0$ to hole-like for $\mu_\text{BG}>0$, as expected for Bogoliubons formed in a conduction band that is less or more than half-filled, respectively.
 Note in addition that the point $\mu_\text{BG}=0$, where $\partial V_L^\text{max}/\partial \mu_\text{BG}=0$, corresponds to the particle-hole symmetric point in the model, as expected.
 In the region $\omega>0$, the other two ABS curves correspond to the particle-hole partners of the lower ABS, which behave in the opposite way.

-The presence of only 2 ABS pairs in our calculated spectrum points to a physical situation which is qualitatively similar to that found in Ref. \cite{Vaitiekenas22_Evidence_of_spin_polarized_ABS}, where 1 pair of ABS (and not many) has been found experimentally.
+The presence of only 2 ABS pairs in our calculated spectrum points to a physical situation which is qualitatively similar to that found in Ref. \cite{Vaitiekenas22_Evidence_of_spin_polarized_ABS}, where only 1 pair of ABS (and not many) has been found experimentally.
 Despite the differences, this fact indicates that the parameter estimation made in Sec. \ref{sec:model} is reasonable.